 His Excellency

-The premier figure of the Glorious Cause, George Washington loved dogs.
-As a Virginia planter, he was an avid hunter, and most of his dogs would have been used for hunting.
+The leading figure of the Glorious Cause, George Washington, loved dogs.
+As a Virginia planter, he was an enthusiastic hunter, and most of his dogs were used for hunting.
 Washington also owned Black and Tan Coonhounds.
-Curiously, he named them: Drunkard, Taster, Tippler, and Tipsy.
-Just as Washington experimented in farming, he is reputed to have done so with his dogs, breeding coonhounds with staghounds.
-The Marquis de Lafayette, a close and long term friend of Washington, sent him seven staghounds to George as a gift.
-During the time of the Yankee Doodle Spies, these dogs were great hunters, bred to hunt using speed and sight.
-Three of Washington’s staghounds he named: Sweet Lips, Scentwell, and Vulcan.
+Interestingly, he named them Drunkard, Taster, Tippler, and Tipsy.
+Just as Washington experimented with farming, he is said to have done the same with his dogs, breeding coonhounds with staghounds.
+The Marquis de Lafayette, a close and long-time friend of Washington, sent him seven staghounds as a gift.
+During the time of the Yankee Doodle Spies, these dogs were exceptional hunters, bred to chase their prey using speed and sharp sight.
+Three of Washington’s staghounds were named Sweet Lips, Scentwell, and Vulcan.
 More names to amuse.

 Charles Lee

 One of the most controversial, eccentric, and distasteful characters was Major General Charles Lee.
-The former British officer, mercenary, and Virginia planter was a rival to Washington and second only to Washington in the Continental Army.
-Lee seemed to always be accompanied by a pack of hounds.
-He doted on them and treated them better than most of the people about him.
-Once during a social event, he had his favorite dog, Spada, mount a chair and present his paw to Abigail Adams, also a dog lover.
-In December 1776, Lee was captured under mysterious circumstances while separated from his troops for a visit to White’s Tavern in Basking Ridge New Jersey.
-A British raiding party led by the equally notorious Banastre Tarleton captured Lee in the early morning hours and whisked him off to captivity.
-After his capture, Lee wrote Washington requesting that a servant and an aide-de-camp be sent to him along with “my dogs…as I never stood in greater need of their company than at present."
-I adapted Lee’s dogs into one of the plots of my novel, The Cavalier Spy (2012, Twilight Times Books).
-Lee’s relationship to the dogs plays a role in his search for Lee.
-And the dogs nearly frustrate his efforts, although they do not frustrate the efforts of Tarleton and the British.
+The former British officer, mercenary, and Virginia planter served as a rival to Washington and was the second-ranking officer in the Continental Army.
+Lee always seemed to be accompanied by a pack of hounds, which he doted on and treated better than most people around him.
+Once, during a social event, he had his favorite dog, Spada, mount a chair and present his paw to Abigail Adams, who was also a dog lover.
+In December 1776, Lee was captured under mysterious circumstances while separated from his troops during a visit to White’s Tavern in Basking Ridge, New Jersey.
+A British raiding party led by the equally notorious Banastre Tarleton captured Lee in the early morning hours and took him into captivity.
+After his capture, Lee wrote to Washington requesting that a servant and an aide-de-camp be sent to him along with “my dogs…as I never stood in greater need of their company than at present."
+I incorporated Lee’s dogs into one of the plots of my novel, The Cavalier Spy (2012, Twilight Times Books).
+Lee’s relationship with the dogs plays a role in his search for Lee, and the dogs nearly frustrate his efforts, although they do not impede the efforts of Tarleton and the British.

 Baron von Steuben

 “Baron” von Steuben, a German officer who offered his services to America, served as inspector general and major general of the Continental Army.
-Steuben played a critical role in retraining the Continental Army at Valley Forge.
+Steuben played a key role in retraining the Continental Army at Valley Forge.
 His “Blue Book” of drills served as the Army’s manual for years after the war.
-Less known is that Von Steuben loved dogs.
+Less well known is that Von Steuben loved dogs.
 His favorite was said to be an Italian greyhound named Azor.
-Azor went everywhere with Steuben.
-In that sense, he was much like his erstwhile master, Frederick the Great.
+Azor went everywhere with Steuben; in that sense, he was much like his erstwhile master, Frederick the Great.

 William Howe